kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 ## Invest in a window manager.

 How many times do you press Alt+Tab in a day?
-Keyboard-savvy users love this combination, as we can cycle through our open applications without our hands ever leaving the keyboard—but we can do better.
+Keyboard-savvy users love this combination, as can cycle through our open applications without our hands ever leaving the keyboard—but we can do better.

 I really dislike having to Alt-Tab more than once, especially if the application